perarnau/charon/examples/aps-ptychonn.md

 # (DEPRECATED) Use apply-storage-class.sh instead
 charon> kubectl apply -f workflows/aps/numaflow-storage-class.yaml

-# From the top directory
+# From the top directory, run it in a terminal
 ./workflows/aps/apply-storage-class.sh
 ```